asarch/Lisp/README.md

 `BAR`,
 `BAZ`.

-Atomos are separated by space:
+Atoms are separated by space:

 `THERE ARE FIVE ATOMS HERE`